git-lfs/git-lfs/README.md

 $ ./install.sh
 ```

-Note that Debian and RPM packages are built for all OSes for amd64 and i386.
+Note that Debian and RPM packages are built for multiple Linux distributions and versions for both amd64 and i386.
-For arm64, only Debian packages for the latest Debian release are built due to the cost of building in emulation.
+For arm64, only Debian packages are built and only for recent versions due to the cost of building in emulation.

 #### From source